talyssonoc/react-katex/README.md

 ### Escaping expressions

-In addition to using the math attribute, you can also quote as a child allowing the use of `{ }` in your expression.
+In addition to using the math property, you can also quote as a child allowing the use of `{ }` in your expression.

 ```jsx
 ReactDOM.render(<BlockMath>{"\\frac{\\text{m}}{\\text{s}^2}"}</BlockMath>,